 A King in Paradise Virtual Gallery Exhibit fully immerses the audience in the stories as they come to life through the wonders of Virtual Reality (VR).

-Our VR Team will build an art gallery to host these stories from Black folks in Hawaii.
-Guest can visit this gallery via VR Headset (VR) or via their laptops/phones (AR).
+Our VR Team has built an art gallery to host these stories from Black folks in Hawaii.
+Guest eventually will be able to visit this gallery via VR Headset (VR) or via their laptops/phones (AR).
 Each of the corners of the room will be dedicated to (3) major locations that MLK visited in 1959.

 There are three frames hung in each corner of the room that represent the past, present and future.
 The audience can walk up to these frames and hear these amazing stories about Black Identity and the influence of space and place.